 The Quadrivium Project

 The mission of The Quadrivium Project is to engage faculty and students in a collaborative model based on creative destruction and renewal.
 TQP’s primary directive illustrates the arts’ (music in this case) potential on campus to catalyze disparate disciplines through synchronic intellectual and creative action.
 More simply put, The Quadrivium Project is NC State University’s faculty rock band.
 It’s also a research project for the group members and their students, fully embracing NC State’s brand theme of Think and Do.
 Looking at the music, artistry, history, culture, fashion, physical and emotional well-being, and technology of the artists whose music TQP plays, as well as the logistics of performing a professional rock show with state-of-the-art lighting, design, projections and sound, this research not only informs the performances but also provides students with entrepreneurial opportunities.
 While the band’s performances are the public face of the project, and, let’s be honest – a really engaging and fun time for the members! – it’s the research and resulting student projects that will be prove to be the longest lasting and most meaningful contributions.
 Current and former student projects, emanating from students in a wide variety of majors, are moving from thinking and into doing and will allow other live music groups to benefit from new items which are aimed at making live contemporary music performances more easily successful.

 Meet the members

-|Kate Annett-Hitchcock (vocals).
-Dr. Kate Annett-Hitchcock is an associate professor in the Department of Textile and Apparel, Technology and Management, College of Textiles, at North Carolina State University.
+|Kate Annett-Hitchcock (vocals, bass, mandolin).
+Dr. Kate Annett-Hitchcock is a professor in the Department of Textile and Apparel, Technology and Management, Wilson College of Textiles, at North Carolina State University.
 Prior to this she was on the faculty at East Carolina University, Virginia Tech and the Savannah College of Art and Design.
 Annett-Hitchcock obtained her B.A. degree in art history from the University of Manchester; M.A. in clothing and textiles from Michigan State University, and Ph.D. in clothing and textiles from Virginia Tech.
-She is founder and coordinator of the Fashioning Health and Well-Being website program at NC State, and her research focuses on clothing for health and well-being, product development and design for fashion startups, and historical and cross-cultural inspirations on fashion design.
+Her research focuses on clothing for health and well-being, product development and design for fashion startups, and historical and cross-cultural inspirations on fashion design.
 She has authored peer-reviewed articles, presentations and book chapters, mostly on clothing product development for special populations and smart clothing technologies.
 Outside of the university, she is one half of an acoustic folk/traditional/Americana duo The Barred Owls, to which she lends some mandolin sounds, vocals and songwriting skills.

-|Gary Beckman (guitars).
+|Gary Beckman (guitars, keyboards).
 Dr. Gary Beckman is director of Entrepreneurial Studies in the Arts, where he developed and administers the nation’s first campus-wide arts entrepreneurship minor.
 His articles on arts and intellectual entrepreneurship appear in Planning for Higher Education, Symposium, Metropolitan Universities Journal, Arts Education Policy Review, The Journal of Arts Management, Law and Society and various essay collections.
 He was also co-founder of the Society for Arts Entrepreneurship Education and principle investigator of the first national study of arts entrepreneurship programs.
 Beckman earned a Ph.D. in musicology from The University of Texas at Austin, an M.A. in musicology from the University of New Hampshire, and a B.A. in music from the University of Southern Maine.
 Before his academic life, he taught music privately, was a guitarist for various progressive rock and metal bands in New England, and served as keyboardist for then Boston-based Young American Records artists MRC.

-|Rich Holly (drums, percussion).
+|Rich Holly (drums, percussion, vocals).
 Rich Holly is Executive Director for the Arts, associate dean of University College, and a professor in the College of Design at NC State University.
 Prior to his appointment at NC State, he served at Northern Illinois University for 32 years as a professor of percussion and ultimately as the dean of the College of Visual and Performing Arts.
 Holly is a past president of the international Percussive Arts Society, the author of over 150 articles and two books, and a published composer of percussion works.
 In addition to numerous classical and new music ensemble appearances, he has been performing in rock and jazz bands since the age of 12, including 16 years with Inner City recording artists Rhythmic Union.
 His public appearances are sponsored in part by Yamaha Drums, Sabian Cymbals, Innovative Percussion sticks and mallets, and Latin Percussion (LP Music).